Challenge Fund Investments

 ‘Smart Capital’ by Venture Investment Partners Bangladesh

-Creating farmers hubs, providing mentorship, and running accelerator programmes and boot camps that help agro MSEs to become fully bankable businesses.
+VIPB has partnered with LightCastle Partners and Syngenta Foundation to create farmers hubs, provide mentorship, and run accelerator programmes and boot camps that helps the agriculture businesses to become fully bankable businesses.
 VIPB will then invest in the most promising ventures.
-Anticipates supply chain development of at least 12,000 farmers, with 60 small businesses receiving equity financing.
+VIPB anticipates supply chain development of at least 12,000 farmers, with 60 small businesses receiving equity financing

 ‘Last Mile Agent’ by Dutch-Bangla Bank Limited